TheSpaceMan915/Java2EE/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+- This is a training repository.
+- The purpose of this repository is to help me learn more about Java2EE.
+- I undertook the Java2EE course during my undergraduate degree.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->